microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/partner-security-customersspendingbudgetsecurityrequirement.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the customer spending budget security requirement in the partner security score.
-All customer's are expected to have a spending budget set by the partner to track and control Azure spending.
+Represents the security requirement to have a customer spending budget for all customers.
+All of a partner's customers are expected to have a spending budget set by the partner to track and control Azure spending.

 This requirement aggregates the partner's customers and tracks if they have an Azure spending budget.